tiny-pilot/style-guides/README.md

 #### Revise the description to match the implementation

+When we squash and merge the commit, the PR title and description become the commit message.
+The commit message is a permanent part of the source history, so we want it to be accurate when we merge the PR.

-Sometimes the code review process changes the code and makes the original PR description obsolete.
-Remember to update your PR description to match the state of your code.
+If changes during the code review process make the original PR description obsolete, remember to update the PR description to match the code.

 ### Drafts vs. non-drafts